amirsuhaill/online-ide/README.md

 - Code formatting and linting
 - Terminal integration

-## 📝 License

-This project is open source and available under the [MIT License](LICENSE).

 ## 👨‍💻 Author

-Built with ❤️ by developers, for developers.
+Built with ❤️ by Amir Suhail, for developers.

 ## 🤝 Contributing